andrewdcato/tokyo-night-tmux/SECURITY.md

 ## Security Best Practices

-To ensure the security of your tokyo-night-tmux installation, we recommend following these best practices:
+To ensure the security of your cato-theme-tmux installation, we recommend following these best practices:

-- Keep your tokyo-night-tmux installation up to date with the latest version.
+- Keep your cato-theme-tmux installation up to date with the latest version.
-- Regularly review and update any dependencies used by tokyo-night-tmux to address any known vulnerabilities.
+- Regularly review and update any dependencies used by cato-theme-tmux to address any known vulnerabilities.
-- Follow secure coding practices and guidelines when contributing to the tokyo-night-tmux codebase.
+- Follow secure coding practices and guidelines when contributing to the cato-theme-tmux codebase.
-- Use strong and unique passwords for any accounts associated with tokyo-night-tmux.
+- Use strong and unique passwords for any accounts associated with cato-theme-tmux.
 - Regularly monitor your installation for any suspicious activity or unauthorized access attempts.

 ## Acknowledgments

 We would like to express our gratitude to the security researchers and community members who responsibly disclose vulnerabilities to us.
-Your efforts help us maintain the security and integrity of tokyo-night-tmux.
+Your efforts help us maintain the security and integrity of cato-theme-tmux.

-If you have any further questions or concerns regarding the security of tokyo-night-tmux, please don't hesitate to contact us at [hola@logico.com.ar](mailto:hola@logico.com.ar).
+If you have any further questions or concerns regarding the security of cato-theme-tmux, please don't hesitate to contact us at [hola@logico.com.ar](mailto:hola@logico.com.ar).